Skills Alliance for Ukraine

 Focus Areas

-Each subgroup is a hub for dialogue, exchange, and joint planning.
+Our platform is a hub for dialogue, exchange, and joint planning.
 By aligning efforts, we turn shared goals into measurable impact across key sectors of Ukraine’s recovery.

 Upskilling and vocational training